andy-gaber/reddit-bot/README.md

 # reddit-bot-state-facts-

-A bot that searches for US states that may be present in users comments, then replies with a fact of that particular state.
+A bot that searches users comments for the presence of any US state, then replies with a fact of that particular state.